 But what about automobiles?
 How long will it be before we have the option of buying a car powered by a hydrogen fuel cell?

 In fact, some drivers are already behind the wheel of fuel cell electric cars.
 Audi, Daimler, Honda, Hyundai, and Toyota all have fuel cell models.
 However, often the initial release of these vehicles is rather limited.
 The average consumer isn’t likely to see one in their local showroom any time soon.
 But they are coming.

 The fuel cell was invented way back in the early 19th century and auto manufacturers have been tinkering with them since the 1960s.
 So why the delay in getting hydrogen fuel cell electric vehicles on the road?
 It can not be because the technology doesn’t make sense in an automotive context.

-Yet, while battery-powered electric cars satisfy the zero-emission criteria, they still suffer from limited range – typically less than 100 miles – and long recharge times – 30 minutes or more with the fastest level 3 chargers.
+Yet, while battery-powered electric cars satisfy the zero-emission criteria, they still suffer from limited range – typically about 300 miles – and long recharge times – 30 minutes or more with the fastest level 3 chargers.
 Here, fuel cell electric vehicles have a clear advantage.
-Morry Markowitz, President of the Fuel Cell and Hydrogen Energy Association in the U.S., comments, “Fuel cell electric vehicles have great potential.
+Morry Markowitz, President of the Fuel Cell and Hydrogen Energy Association in the US, comments, “Fuel cell electric vehicles have great potential.
 They’re the only zero-emission vehicle available right now and for the foreseeable future that totally replicates the current driver’s experience of being able to drive 300 to 400 miles on a tank and then refuel in 3 to 5 minutes.”